FREQUENTLY ASKED QUESTIONS about the ReVERSE monthly program

 As a prevention participant, can I work with my current physician?

 You can work with your current physician (medical degree) to order all the labs (if you can talk your current physician into this).
-You’ll need to find a trained “Specialist” (RN, PA, DC...not a health coach) to work via telemedicine with your current physician (medical degree) to explain how the protocol works, the specific labs that are needed, and to generate your ReCODE Report.
-Once you have signed up for a ReCODE Report ReVERSE account (monthly program), please search the practitioner locator map and select “Telemedicine,” available via “Find a Practitioner.”
+You’ll need to find a trained ReCODE “Specialist” (RN, PA, DC...not a health coach) to work via telemedicine with your current physician (medical degree) to explain how the protocol works, the specific labs that are needed, and to generate your ReCODE Report.
+Once you have signed up for a ReVERSE monthly account, please search the practitioner locator map and select “Telemedicine,” available via “Find a Practitioner.”

 How can I get a One-time ReCODE Report?